 Here are some things we look for:

-• Have you integrated your social profiles on your website?
+• Have you claimed and completed your profiles on the platforms relevant to your business?

 16. Google Analytics